jshawl/peanut-butter-and-jelly/08-single-page-web-apps/prototypes_and_constructors/readme.md

 Suppose we were building a card game.
 We'd start by building a deck.
 What does the deck of cards look like?
 Perhaps:

+Maybe include just a little more framing here to indicate the why. i.e. we've been working with backend js, but our front is getting complicated quickly.

 ```js
 var deck = ["Ace of Spades", "2 of Diamonds", "Queen of Diamonds", ... ] // etc
 ```